 - The reference letter indicating two years in open, currently active status and cannot have derogatory history.
-The reference letter does not require to include good standing language. - The reference letter must be for the borrower, not the borrower's business. - The reference letter must be dated and contain full address and contact number of financial institution.
+The reference letter does not require to include good standing language. - The reference letter must be for the borrower, not the borrower's business. - The reference letter must be on the bank's letterhead, dated and contain full address and contact number of financial institution.